 Jacqueline has exhibited her work in national and international galleries in both solo and collective shows since the age of 14 with her first sellout show a year later and an invitation for a short apprenticeship in Paula Rego's studio in London at the age of 19.
 Jacqueline's work has been shown in Eton, London, Lisbon, Tenerife, Madrid, Miami, Porto and an international touring exhibition based in South Africa.

 Although self taught, Jacqueline had the privilege of growing up under the eye of her two artistic grandfathers, a scientific botanical painter and a BAFTA winning art producer.
 Much of her childhood was spent in their studios, observing, learning, experimenting and creating.

-Jacqueline has an academic background in Psychotherapy and medical ethics, subjects she took 7 years out of the art world to pursue after the birth of her youngest son.
-Jacqueline returned to her art career full time in 2017, 6 months after being invited to paint her 1st public mural for a leading street art curator.
+Jacqueline has an academic background in paediatric medical ethics, subjects she took 8 years out of the art world to pursue after the birth of her youngest son.
+Jacqueline returned to her art career full time in 2018.
 The artists murals have since spread around Portugal with recent invitations extending to Spain, France, Brazil and the UK.

 Jacqueline lives in the coastal town of Cascais in Portugal where she maintains a full time studio practise.